openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjfmt_manual.md

 > **Note:**
 >
 > The Cangjie formatter does not enforce blank lines between the copyright section and other sections.
-If the developer leaves one or more blank lines below the copyright information, the formatter will retain one blank line.
+If developers leave one or more blank lines below the copyright information, the formatter will preserve one blank line.

 - Use consistent indentation with 4 spaces per level.